Organizational Wellness

 While many factors influence turnover rate, calculating the turnover rate is straightforward.
 A basic equation for determining total turnover is as follows:

-Understanding Your Turnover Rate
+How to Interpret Your Turnover Rate

 With that percentage in hand, you’re much closer to putting your turnover rate to good use in improving employee retention.
 But just landing on a percent probably won’t tell you the whole story.
-To more fully understand your turnover rate, you need to put it into context:
+To more fully understand your turnover rate, you need to put it into context.

-Determine What Types of Employees Are Leaving
+Identify Which Types of Employees Are Leaving

 Not all employees bring the same value to your organization.
 As previously mentioned, if your turnover is highly disengaged employees, you can focus on improving your company’s employee engagement rates.
 If, on the other hand, your turnover rate includes your best and brightest, you may want to investigate possible systemic causes within the organization.
 These include issues like few growth opportunities or management inefficiencies, which require different solutions than employee disengagement.

-Go to the Source to Discover Why Employees Are Leaving
+Discover Why Your Employees Are Leaving

 Some employees simply enjoy taking on new opportunities, but many people who quit had a reason they chose to look for other opportunities.
-Case in point: 79% of people who quit their jobscite ‘lack of appreciation’ as a major factor in their decision.
+Case in point: 79% of people who quit their jobs cite ‘lack of appreciation’ as a major factor in their decision.
 Conducting honest exit interviews with those who choose to terminate their employment can be a vital opportunity to solicit open feedback and identify issues that may be impacting your retention.

 Of course, there’s no reason to wait until someone decides to quit to hear their opinions.
-Work environment surveysprovide an easy and anonymous channel for employees to share their concerns and observations, so you can address potential problems before your best people start leaving.
+Work environment surveys provide an easy and anonymous channel for employees to share their concerns and observations, so you can address potential problems before your best people start leaving.

 Support Employees to Decrease Turnover Rates